ivanovsaleksejs/lightningbolt/README.md

   boltColor: `rgba(255, 255, 255, 0.3)`,
   // The base width of the bolt
   boltWidth: 1,
-  // Whether to draw the flow effect surrounding the bolt
+  // Whether to draw the glow effect surrounding the bolt
   glow: true,
   // How many layers of glow effect to draw
   glowLayers: 4,